EL-Bloom/m3-3-react--state/__workshop/exercise-7.md

 Pass that to the `Keyboard` component.
 You will need that array to set individual keys to `disabled` in the UI.

-In the following screenshopt, I edited the initial array to indicate the both `t` and `v` were used.
+In the following screenshot, I edited the initial array to indicate the both `t` and `v` were used.

 ```js
 const [usedLetters, setUsedLetters] = useState(["v", "t"]);